vqacorruption/vqacorruption/README.md

 ## Future Works
 We plan to test more models with different sizes, both open source and private.
+Develop a website with all model for easy comparison

 ## License
 This project is licensed under the **CC BY-NC 4.0**.
 See [LICENSE](LICENSE) for more information.